 style: synthwave, 110 BPM, gated reverb on the hook line

-Best on: Reels-leaning — Reels viewers tolerate a buildup if the payoff matches the aesthetic; on TikTok this gets scrolled past.
+Best on: Reels-leaning — viewers tolerate a buildup if the payoff matches the aesthetic; on TikTok this gets scrolled past.

 How to refine

-Time the loop on a real edit before you commit: if the hook can’t survive four repetitions in 8 seconds, it’s too long.
+Time the loop on a real edit before you commit.
+If the hook can’t survive four repetitions in 8 seconds, it’s too long.
 Match the genre tag to the visual mood (lo-fi for nostalgic edits, pop-punk for chaotic POVs, hyperpop for fashion).
 When you produce, the Suno viral shorts prompts and Suno short video BGM tutorial show how to render the hook into loopable masters.

 Common mistakes

-- Long lines that won’t fit 8 seconds
+- Long lines that won’t fit 8 seconds.

-- Genre mismatch with the visual aesthetic — a trap beat under a soft acoustic edit kills the vibe
+- Genre mismatch with the visual aesthetic — a trap beat under a soft acoustic edit kills the vibe.

-- Hook that lifts in the middle instead of bar 1 — short-form viewers won’t wait
+- Hook that lifts in the middle instead of bar 1 — short-form viewers won’t wait.

 Related